cloudevents/spec/spec.md

    application's capabilities with event-driven extensions.

-   Events are typically produced related to a context or a producer-chosen base classification.
-A temperature sensor in a room might be context-qualified by mount position, room, floor, and building.
+   Events are typically produced related to a context or a producer-chosen classification.
+For example, a temperature sensor in a room might be context-qualified by mount position, room, floor, and building.
 A sports result might be classified by league and team.

-   The producer application might reside on server hosts or on a device of any kind.
+   The producer application could run anywhere, such as on a server or a device.

    The produced events might be rendered and emitted directly by the producer or by an intermediary; as example for the latter, consider event data